lakshmigalla/dwarf-underground/README.md

+This project was developed during Xtern Bootcamp 2018 Session 2 held at Marian University and taught by Davey Strus and Dana Palazzo from Fretless.

 One of the first steps in becoming proficient in React is to learn how to break an app down into *components*.
 Each component encapsulates a piece of the functionality of the whole, with its own markup and behavior.

 To practice making components, we've provided all the markup and styling for a static webpage.
 Your job is to look at the page, think about how you would break it up into individual pieces, and then create a React component for each piece, moving the markup and styling rules into the appropriate places.
 Your final product should look the same as the original static site.